This demo shows how the user will use the code.

 In lab1, we had a flat directory structure.
 In lab2, we have introduced a new directory structure to better organize the code into modules and submodules, as seen in Implementation Section.
 This structure helps in managing the codebase effectively and allows for better organization of related classes and functionalities.

-directory to the pythonpath and importing the modules using absolute imports.
-Another alternative during the development stage (not a deployable library yet) is tu sue the set-pythonpath.sh
+The interdependencies between modules have been handled by appending the src directory to the pythonpath and importing the modules using absolute imports.
+Another alternative during the development stage (not a deployable library yet) is tu sue the set-pythonpath.sh script in dev/ directory.

 Originally, if we have a 1-N relationship between two classes, e.g., one Family have many RNA Molecules, we would store a list of RNA Molecules in the Family class.
 This is a simple and straightforward approach.
 However, it has some drawbacks, as it makes us unable to tag each RNA Molecule with the Family it belongs to.
 To address this issue, we have added an attribute “family” to the RNA Molecule class, that the user has no interaction whatsoever with, but is rather set automatically through the code when the RNA Molecule is added to a Family.